chiefsend/api/README.md

 # ChiefSend API
-RESTful API for chiefsend written in Go
+RESTful API for ChiefSend written in Go

-## Application Architectur
+## Application Architecture
 - **Redis** Is used for temporary storage of the background job queue (set it up yourself beforehand)
 - **Database**: Stores information about the shares (set it up yourself beforehand)
 - **SendGrid**: Automatically sends eMails with the shares (set it up yourself beforehand)